 My name is David Tracey, and I am a medical editor and proofreader.
-I worked for many years as a neuroscientist and researcher, and have considerable experience in writing, editing, proofreading and publishing medical and technical texts.
-I also translate medical texts from German to English: please see Tracey Medical Translations or Tracey Medizinische Übersetzungen.

-- BSc (Hons) University of Sydney (Australia)

-My name is David Tracey, and I am a medical editor and proofreader.
-I have worked for many years as a scientist and researcher, and have considerable experience in editing, proofreading and publishing medical and technical texts.
+I have worked for many years as a scientist and researcher, and have considerable experience in copy editing, proofreading and publishing medical and technical texts.

 - BSc (Hons) University of Sydney (Australia)